ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 Linux is the operating system and the first layer of the architecture.
 It binds every other layer together.
 It is free and open-source and well known to be highly secure and less vulnerable to malware and viruses even if compared to Windows or macOS.

 ### Nginx
 It is a web server that follows an event-driven approach and handles multiple requests within one thread.
-Nginx supports all Unix-like OS and also supports windows partially.
+Nginx supports all Unix-like OS and also supports Windows partially.

 When a web browser requests a web page that request is handled by the web server, here that web server is Nginx.
 Then the web server passes that request to server-side technologies used in the LEMP stack for instance as a server-side scripting language like PHP to communicate with the server and database.